 Ted Widmer is Senior Fellow and Carnegie-Uehiro Fellow at the Carnegie Council for Ethics in International Affairs.
 He is a distinguished visiting scholar and director of the Humanities Lab at the Macaulay Honors College of the City University of New York.

-Previously, Widmer was the director of the John Carter Brown Library at Brown University.
-From 2001 to 2006, he was the inaugural director of the C. V. Starr Center for the Study of the American Experience at Washington College
+Previously, Widmer was the director of John W. Kluge Center at the Library of Congress.
+Prior to that he was the director of the John Carter Brown Library at Brown University, and the founding director of the C. V. Starr Center for the Study of the American Experience at Washington College.

-His books include Martin Van Buren (2005); Campaigns: A Century of Presidential Races (with Alan Brinkley, 2001); and Young America: The Flowering of Democracy in New York City (1999).
-He also edited the two volumes of American Speeches: Political Oratory from Abraham Lincoln to Bill Clinton published by the Library of America (2006).
+His books include Listening In: The Secret White House Tapes of John F. Kennedy (2012); Martin Van Buren (2005); Campaigns: A Century of Presidential Races (with Alan Brinkley, 2001); and Young America: The Flowering of Democracy in New York City (1999).
+Widmer also edited the two volumes of American Speeches: Political Oratory from Abraham Lincoln to Bill Clinton published by the Library of America (2006).

-Widmer is a frequent contributor to The New York Times, The New York Observer, Politico, The Boston Globe, and The American Scholar.
+Widmer is a frequent contributor to The New York Times, The New Yorker, Politico, The Boston Globe, and The American Scholar.